Chetan00000/Real-time-chat-application/README.md

 🛠️ Tech Stack
 This project is built with a modern and robust technology stack:

-Category

-Technology

-Frontend

-React, Redux Toolkit, Tailwind CSS
+Frontend : React, Redux Toolkit, Tailwind CSS

-Backend

-Node.js, Express.js
+Backend  : Node.js, Express.js

-Database

-MongoDB with Mongoose
+Database : MongoDB with Mongoose

-Real-time Communication
+Real-time Communication : Socket.io

-Socket.io

-Image Storage
+Image Storage : Cloudinary

-Cloudinary

 🚢 Deployment
 The application is deployed and live, with the different parts hosted on the following platforms: